shanglyudeng/shanglyudeng.github.io/_pages/teaching.md

 2. The Economics of Information and Uncertainty (undergraduate), University of Maryland, Summer 2020

-3. Law and Economics (undergraduate), University of Maryland, Spring 2019, Fall 2019, Spring 2020, Spring2021, and Spring 2022
+3. Law and Economics (undergraduate), University of Maryland, Spring 2019, Fall 2019, Spring 2020, Spring 2021, and Spring 2022

 4. Game Theory (undergraduate), University of Maryland, Fall 2018